MSU-Libraries/archivesspace/README.md

 additional changes you would liek to make to the `config.rb` in the image you can do the following:
 ```
-# Make my updates in this file
+# Make updates in this file as compared to original config in the release (using a tool like vimdiff)
 vim config.rb
+vimdiff config.rb config.rb.orig
 # Make a new patch file
+./make_patch
 ./make_patch
 ```